Duke-GCB/Predict-TF-Binding/README.md

 To train a model (producing a `.model` file), use the **SVR_model_maker.py** script.
 See [SVR_modelmaker_README.md](./SVR_modelmaker_README.md) for details

-`python SVR_model_maker.py -i scores.txt -c 1 -p 0.1 --searchstrings GCGG`
+`./SVR_model_maker.py -i scores.txt -c 1 -p 0.1 --searchstrings GCGG`

 Where `scores.txt` is a tab-delimited file containing sequences and scores in the following format: